 8. Improves Brain Memory

-Another of plums benefits is that they are full of antioxidants that have been shown to slow the development of Alzheimer’s.
+Another of the plum’s benefits is that they are full of antioxidants that have been shown to slow the development of Alzheimer’s.
 (The University of Harvard Health Research.)
 They also contain anthocyanin and quercetin, beneficial for preventing brain cell-breakdown.